DARPA-ASKEM/terarium-docs/docs/simulation/sensitivity-analysis.md

 ???+ note

-    - The sensitivity score chart lists the up to the top 20 parameters.
+    - The sensitivity score chart lists up to the top 20 parameters.
-    - Parameters with no uncertainty are note included in the sensitivity score ranking.
+    - Parameters with no uncertainty are not included in the sensitivity score ranking.

 In the parameter comparisons: